ICS311/ICS311.github.io/syllabus.md

 The notes and assignments are based on CLRS Third Edition, so either version of the books will work:

-Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS), [Introduction to Algorithms, Fourth Edition,](https://mitpress.mit.edu/9780262046305/) The MIT Press, 2022.
+Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS), [Introduction to Algorithms, Fourth Edition,](https://mitpress.mit.edu/9780262046305/) The MIT Press, 2022. ([Third Edition](https://mitpress.mit.edu/9780262533058/) also OK)

-OR

-Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS), [Introduction to Algorithms, Third Edition,](https://mitpress.mit.edu/9780262533058/) The MIT Press, 2009.

 ## Notes